dbjr4c/Dataj/README.md

 The rest of the files are miscellaneous projects I did for my data journalism class taught by Chase Davis.

-If you have any questions or would like to reach out to me, you can find me on Twitter at @DylBJackson or email me at Dylbjackson@gmail.com
+If you have any questions or would like to reach out to me, you can find me on Twitter at [@DylanBJackson](https://twitter.com/DylanBJackson) or email me at Dylbjackson@gmail.com